ISISComputingGroup/ibex_developers_manual/Stream-Device-Tips-and-Tricks.md

 ...
 in "%f,%(\$1\$2)d,%(\$1\$3)d";}
 ```

+You need to keep in mind that PVs that are using this method can not be tested in RecSim.
+This is because with this method only one PV has a SCAN and INP field, while the other updated records do not have these fields.
+Therefore, they can not be updated unless the protocol method is called.
+But in RecSim the protocol is not used at all, so these PVs can not be set in RecSim.

 If the protocol returns many values, even this approach may result in too long `INP` fields.
 One solution would be to pass the prefix `$(P)` as an argument and hard-code the rest of the PV names inside the protocol, but we try to avoid this as much as possible as it introduces extra coupling between the protocol and the db file.
 Read on for other tricks!